Arguggi/heed/README.md

 ## heed-lib

-Common library so we can, for example, keep serialization/unserialization code in sync between back and frontend.
+Common library so we can, for example, keep serialization code in sync between back and frontend.

 # Some motivation and history